simonSlamka/UCL-ITtech/CONTRACT.md

 # The **Team Contract** of Team 6

 ### General
-- Notify the other members if you are late or absent as soon as possible
 - Work seriously, but allow space for fun
 - All members should maximize their effort to meet deadlines
 - In case someone has a difficulty solving a problem or completing a task, they need to ask